 Some of the Donnen family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Donnen family to the New World and Oceana
+Migration of the Donnen family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Donnens to arrive on North American shores: Sarah Dunning who made her home in Virginia in 1650.
 George Dunning traveled further south landing in Barbados in 1654.
 In 1774; the first Dunning entered Canada.
 John Dunning, 24.